If you want to make some extra cash while in between school terms, these are the best summer jobs for teachers!

 4. Uber/Lyft Ride Sharing

-I’ve often recommended using these car services as a side hustle for teachers but now that school is out, it’s a great summer job for teachers as well!
+I’ve often recommended using these car services as a side hustle for teachers but when school is out, it’s a great summer job for teachers as well!

 When you don’t have to wake up early to be at school, you can work as an Uber/Lyft driver late into the night (this is when the rates are highest and there are the most requests).